Croismant History, Family Crest & Coats of Arms

 - Origins Available:

 The Anglo-Saxon name Croismant comes from when the family resided in an area that was close to a wooden or stone cross, or a crossroads.
 The surname was originally derived from the word kross.

 Early Origins of the Croismant family

-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croismant History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croismant research.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croismant History in all our PDF Extended History products and printed products wherever possible.

 Croismant Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Croismant has been recorded under many different variations, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.

 Early Notables of the Croismant family (pre 1700)